robertmillan/mkbreak/README.md

 * Download and install Android SDK from https://developer.android.com/sdk/index.html

-* Download Superuser from http://androidsu.com/superuser/ then place Superuser.apk and "su" binary for your architecture (usually ARM) in the checkout directory
+* Download Superuser from http://androidsu.com/superuser/ then place Superuser.apk and "su" binary for your architecture (usually ARM) in the checkout directory (the same directory doit.sh is in).
+They should be su and Superuser.apk.
+Actual download are signed zips, you may unzip and move the files to the dir.

 * Connect your device to USB and enable USB debugging mode.
 This changes for different versions of Android: